puikchan/udacity.data_visualization/README.md

 This document, documentation file "README.md" is put under root folder final_submission.

-The six images files image(0-5).png support the image display in README.md.
+There are six .png image files that support the image display in README.md.

 Code source subfolder titanic:
 ```